How long until Heritage Day ?

 Heritage Day is a public holiday in south Africa that is always celebrated on 24 September.
 If Heritage Day falls on a Sunday, the following Monday is observed as a public holiday.

-The intention of Heritage Day is for all South Africans to celebrate their heritage, the diversity of their beliefs and traditions and remember their struggles against Apartheid.
+Known as Erfenisdag in Afrikaans, the intention of Heritage Day is for all South Africans to celebrate their heritage, the diversity of their beliefs and traditions and remember their struggles against Apartheid.

 In 2005, a media campaign was launched to re brand Heritage Day as National Braai Day.
 Braai is the Afrikaans for barbeque.
 The intention was to recognise the South African culinary tradition of holding informal backyard barbecues.